niboobin/advprog-modul6/README.md

 ### Commit 4

 If we use the / URL, itll respond quickly.
 But if you use /sleep, it will `sleep` for 10 seconds before it starts loading the page.

+### Commit 5

+A thread pool is a way of managing multiple threads to perform tasks in parallel.
+This is particularly useful for tasks that can be broken down into smaller, independent tasks.